npras/irctc/README.md

     (Mon) Jul 16, 2012

-To find for what future date, the counter opens for the given date, use the `-p` switch:
+To find for what future date the counter opens for the given date, use the `-p` switch:

     $ irctc -p 'jul 24, 2012'